Why so chic?

 Only when you book with Chic

-Brooks Guesthouse in Bristol is the third outpost (alongside Bath and Edinburgh and now Ross-on-Wye) of this charming little group of budget boutique hotels.
-It remains small enough to keep its spaces personable, with all the usual charm you’d expect from a boutique hotel.
+Brooks Guesthouse in Bristol is the third outpost (alongside Bath and Edinburgh and now Ross-on-Wye) of this charming little group of affordable properties.
+It remains small enough to keep its spaces personable, with all the usual charm you’d expect from a boutique property.
+And Brooks Bristol is a rather kooky affair too: head to the roof and you’ll find British-made ‘Retro Rocket Trailers’ as your room for the night.
+It’s a novel, fun concept that gives you the feeling you’re glamping in the stars.
+But if that's not for you, never fear: there's an array of more traditional bedrooms too.

 A delicious breakfast is served each morning.
 While there is no restaurant at Brooks, Bristol is full of gourmet hotspots, street food stalls and popular eateries.
 For an aperitif, the hotel has an honesty bar with a collection of soft and alcoholic drinks.